crowdagger/rscheme/README.md

 ### Macros ###

-Some support for macros.
+There is some for macros.
 E.g., if you want to combine def and lambda:

 `(defmacro defn (name args body) ``(def ,name (lambda ,args ,body)))`

 ### Let ###

-Let is available and is implemented via a macro, e.g
+One example of macro usage is the definition of `let`, which isn't a primitive but is built as a macro.
+So

 ```scheme
 (let ((x 2)